wwang2/CoarseGrainingVAE/README.md

 Evaluation stats is generated with 5-fold cross-validation.
 Feel free to change hyperparameters, it should not be very sensitive to hyperparameter choice.
 Generated samples also dumped for visualization.

 #

+### Future Plans

+There are many things I want to do with this tool for CG modeling, but I might not have the time to do it.
+Here are a few things:

+- [] provide flexible user input options for handling different coordinates format and coarse-graining mapping
+- [] create a web-service for generating backmapping models
+- [] better code structures

+This repo is a reference implementation, and it might need some more work to incorporate this into a pipeline.
+I will try to maintain it even though I am planning on leaving academia.
+It is very likely that this project will be better packaged in another project for community use, depending how this field develops.
+If you want to contribute, please get in touch!

+#